 Can I Install It Myself?

 A backsplash or shower floor can be a relatively simple DIY project if you're handy and have some experience installing tile.
-In fact, many of today's ceramic tiles feature directional arrows on their backs to insure that you're keeping them straight.
-But some home renovation experts discourage novices from tackling more extensive projects such as a master bathroom floor or a complex mosaic design in a shower.
+In fact, many of today's ceramic tiles feature directional arrows on their backs to ensure that you're keeping them straight.
+But some home renovation experts discourage novices from tackling more extensive projects such as a primary bathroom floor or a complex mosaic design in a shower.

 Many real estate associations, including the National Association of Home Builders, have classified the term "Master Bedroom" (or "Master Bathroom") as discriminatory.
 "Primary Bedroom" is the name now widely used among the real estate community and better reflects the purpose of the room.

 Read more about our Diversity and Inclusion Pledge to make The Spruce a site where all feel welcome.